Ryukyuan culture

-Ryukyuan culture (琉球ぬ文化 / Ruucuu nu munkwa) are the cultural elements of the indigenous Ryukyuan people, an ethnic group native to Okinawa Prefecture and parts of Kagoshima Prefecture in southwestern Japan.
+Ryukyuan culture (琉球ぬ文化) are the cultural elements of the indigenous Ryukyuan people, an ethnic group native to Okinawa Prefecture and parts of Kagoshima Prefecture in southwestern Japan.

 The cultural elements of the Ryukyuans are far from a unified entity, with different islands having their own distinct subculture and practices.
 Furthermore, the inhabitants of the Tokara and Ōsumi Islands are of Yamato Japanese descent, akin to the inhabitants of mainland Japan.

 Music

 Evolutionary tree of Ryukyuan (Nanto) music.

 There are many styles of music exclusive to the Ryukyu Islands.
 The most popular one is arguably the genre of eisa from the Okinawa Islands.
 It typically incorporates dancing, taiko drums and the three-stringed sanshin (Okinawan shamisen).
 In the Amami Islands of Kagoshima, a musical style known as shima-uta has gained recent popularity in mainland Japan as a result of its usage by contemporary singers.

 Besides eisa and shima-uta, there are many more traditional styles of Ryukyuan music, many of which cannot be found in mainland Japan.
 The musical culture also differs heavily between each island group.
 For example, eisa is not popularized in most of the Amami Islands (with the exception of Yoron and Okinoerabu).
 The Amami Islands also have their own version of the Okinawan sanshin, differing in both material and sound.

 Today, traditional Ryukyuan music still maintains a heavy presence in the Nansei Islands.
 New genres have also been created by mixing folk music with modern instruments and techniques.